Responsible Extractives Trading study

 Against this background, the Responsible Mining Foundation is undertaking a Responsible Extractives Trading study with the aim to:

-- Support awareness raising on responsible extractives value chains;
+• Support awareness raising of ESG issues in extractives value chains;

-- Support capacity building for companies, regulators and others;
+• Support capacity building and know-how for companies, regulators and others;

-- Increase understanding of how to support downstream supply chain customers.
+• Increase understanding of how to support supply chain and downstream customers on ESG issues.

 The study sets out to achieve these aims through:

-- Development of a simple, evidence-based measurement tool for the purpose of assessing, at corporate-level and on the basis of publicly available information, policies and practices of companies that trade in extractives, with regards to human rights due diligence, business integrity and financial integrity; and
+• Development of a simple, evidence-based measurement tool for the purpose of assessing, at corporate-level and on the basis of publicly available information, policies and practices of companies that trade in extractives, with regards to ESG issues; and

-- Piloting the measurement tool by applying it to a selected portfolio of companies that together cover a sufficiently representative geographical footprint and share in the global trade of hard commodities.
+• Piloting the measurement tool by applying it to a selected portfolio of companies that together cover a sufficiently representative geographical footprint and share in the global trade of hard commodities.

 Timeframe of the study

 Following the public comment period, RMF will finalise the methodology of the study and commence initial public domain data-gathering of evidence related to the indicators and metric questions.
 Subsequently, there will be a company review and reporting period, followed by final analysis and scoring.
 The results of the study will be published in early 2021.